MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-purview-deployment.md

 ![High Level Name Resolution Architecture](./images/purview-name-resolution.png)

-If you have a hybrid cloud and cross-premises name resolution is required, it is important that on-premises DNS Servers are configured correctly to forward the appropriate requests to the Custom DNS server in Azure.
+If you have a hybrid cloud, and cross-premises name resolution is required, it is important that on-premises DNS Servers are configured correctly to forward the appropriate requests to the Custom DNS server in Azure.
 There are multiple ways to do this:

 - If you have Custom DNS already in Azure, you just need to setup conditional forwarders on your on-premises DNS server pointing to it.

 - If you do not have a Custom DNS VM in Azure, you can deploy the Azure Virtual Machine Scale Set that includes Nginx already configured to forward DNS requests to Azure-provided DNS IP **168.63.129.16**.
 Refer to [Deploy VMSS of a NGINX DNS Proxy into an existing Virtual Network](https://github.com/Microsoft/PL-DNS-Proxy).

 >[!TIP]
-> To allow name resolution among Data Management and Data Landing Zones, use the same Private DNS Zones located inside `{prefix}-global-dns` inside the Data Management Landing Zones across Data Management and Data Landing zones to provide private DNS Name Resolution across multiple landing zones.
+> To allow name resolution between the Data Management Landing Zone and the Data Landing Zones, use the same Private DNS Zones located inside `{prefix}-global-dns` resource group inside the Data Management Landing Zone.

 For more information related to Enterprise Scale Analytics and AI networking and name resolution, see [Enterprise Scale Analytics and AI Networking](./eslz-network-topology-and-connectivity.md)

 ## Manage authentication for data sources in Azure Purview

-Azure Purview requires access to the _control plane_ and _data plane_ to register and scan data sources.
+Azure Purview requires access to the _control plane_ and the _data plane_ to register and scan data sources.

 ### Register Data Sources

-#### Assign Azure RBAC _Reader_ role to Azure Purview Managed Identity to register data sources

-When Azure Purview Account is deployed, a System Managed Identity is automatically created in your Azure Active Directory tenant and assigned to this resource.

-To read and enumerate Azure resources under a subscription or resource group when registering data sources in Azure Purview, the Azure Purview Managed Identity requires Azure RBAC _Reader_ role on the scope.
+When the Azure Purview Account is deployed, a system-assigned managed identity is automatically created in your Azure Active Directory tenant and assigned to this resource.
+To read and enumerate Azure resources under a subscription or resource group when registering data sources in Azure Purview, the Azure Purview managed identity requires the Azure RBAC _Reader_ role on the scope.

-> [!IMPORTANT]
-> Consider assigning _Reader_ role to Azure Purview Managed Identity in each Data Landing Zones subscriptions, before registering any of the following data sources into Azure Purview:
+Consider assigning the _Reader_ role to the Azure Purview managed identity in each Data Landing Zone subscription before registering any of the following data sources into Azure Purview:

 - Azure Blob Storage
 - Azure Data Lake Storage Gen1